cville/conduct/README.md

 1. **Prioritize your own well-being** over what the community might need.
 We are committed to providing you support, and you can seek that support in a manner which matches your preferences or needs.
 We are here to provide a safe, inclusive, and accessible experience for you to continue participating in the community.
 2. **As you are able, disengage** from the misconduct.
 3. **Contact an organizer.** You have a right to be respected.
 You are _not_ being "oversensitive" or a burden by speaking up.
-4. **Allow an organizer or designated party to talk with the person** regarding misconduct and the code of conduct.
-As you see fit, provide your preferences to the organizer on how to resolve the situation, in a private setting.
+4. **Provide your preferences to the organizer on how to resolve the situation**, in a private setting.
+Your preferences matter.
+As you see fit, allow an organizer or designated party to talk with the person regarding misconduct and the code of conduct.
 5. After the misconduct has been addressed, the organizer will **confirm that the air is clear** and that you once again feel welcome to continue participating in the community.
 Feel free to reach out to the organizer before they reach back out to you.